Cheer Leaders

 Jay Brim

-During the 1950s and the early part of the 1960’s beautiful white women and white men dominated the cheerleading profile.
+During the 1950s and early part of the 1960s, beautiful white women and white men dominated the cheerleading profile.
 The Rangerettes and Apache Belles were emblematic of the role of beautiful white women as the perfect support organization.
-It was the beauty that sports television executives exploited for decades.
+Sports television executives exploited this beauty for decades.

 1974